 Boost Your Self-Esteem by Christine Wilding and Stephen Palmer is a good introductory book for the general public, for students of psychology, and for students of the Law of Attraction.

-KEYWORDS: book review, Boost Your Self-Esteem, Christine Wilding, cognitive behavioral therapy, psychology, self-development, self-esteem, self-help, self-image, self-improvement, self-love, Stephen Palmer.
+KEYWORDS: Boost Your Self-Esteem, Christine Wilding, cognitive behavioral therapy, personal development, psychology, self-help, self-image, self-love, Stephen Palmer.